 Responsible Lending and Marketing

 OpenPayday.com is dedicated to working with responsible finance providers that prohibit abusive, misleading or fraudulent lending practices.
-At OpenPayday.com, we try to connect you with a lending partner that can offer you a loan.
-OpenPayday.com is not a loan providing service, and does not represent or endorse any lender.
+At OpenPayday.com, we try to connect you with a lender that can offer you a shorter-duration loan.
+OpenPayday.com is not a lender and does not represent or endorse any lender.
 Rather, we strive to provide borrowers with adequate information about the loan request process and what your responsibilities are as a consumer to assist you in making informed and responsible loan decisions.

 Prior to accepting any loan offer made to you by a lender, we recommend that you thoroughly review your lender’s policies.
-Each lender may have different loan terms and conditions.
+Each lender has different loan terms and conditions.
 If you have any questions or concerns regarding the details of your loan, please contact your lender directly.

 Fair Lending Practices